Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 They must.

-Jimbo says, went into the oldest pub in Lancashire on Saturday, still had straw on the roof and proudly have the Union Jack flying outside.
+Jimbo says, went into the oldest pub in Lancashire on Saturday, still had straw on the roof, and proudly had the Union Jack flying outside.

-Everyone seemed to know each other and treat each other as such.
+Everyone seemed to know each other and treated each other as such.

 I wonder how much of that is other family members saying racist things about other people rather than the respondent.

-Well yeah who knows right who knows but it is interesting how even in their own homes they're being racist within one another.
+But it is interesting how even in their own homes, they're being racist with one another.

 Yeah, it could well be.